gearshiftstudios/GearX/README.md

 Again, thank you for choosing to use my **"Engine"**

 ## Installation
-* If you intend to use any external libraries that GearX utilizes, they must be imported before GearX.
+* If you intend to use any external libraries that GearZ utilizes, they must be imported before GearZ.
 This is done to ensure the Engine doesn't run into any errors when trying to take advantage of those libraries.
 ```html
 <script src="three.js"></script>
 <script src="gearx-cs.js"></script>